AdvancedCustomFields/docs/functions/acf_register_block.md

 Block types can support any number of built-in core features such as name, icon, description, category and more.
 See the $settings argument for a complete list of supported features.

+## Change Log
+- Added in version 5.0.0

 ## Parameters
 ```
 acf_register_block( $settings );